carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 1: Match the name of the visual property to its picture
+## Challenge: Match the name of the visual property to its picture

 Use this list of visual properties to label the figures below[^3].